masfaraud/git_sentinel/README.md

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag "feature".
 Don't forget to give the project a star!
 Thanks again!

 ## License